kecabojan/cloudwatch-metrics-buffer/README.md

 While playing around with lambdas and serveless frameworks, I needed a library to help me with publishing metrics to CloudWatch in easy and elegant way.
 I wanted to avoid boilerplate code that polutes all my methods.
 Ideally, I would decorate my function to measure execution time or count.
 After unsuccessful search, I implemented my own.

 This wrapper will buffer metrics first, then send them in batches.
 It supports **timeit** and **count** decorators for metricating functions in elegant way.
 Though publishing metrics is batched, there is no guaranty ClouWatch will swallow everything.
-If you send > 150 TPS (can happen easily if you scale out with Lambdas), you might get throttled.
+If you send > [150 TPS](https://docs.aws.amazon.com/en_pv/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html)
+(can happen easily if you scale out with Lambdas), you might get throttled.
 Read CloudWatch documentation for limits and pricing consideration.

 ## Installation
 ```
-Coming...
+pip install cloudwatch-metrics-buffer
 ```

 ## Usage